Reform UK: Transition into Reform UK

-In October 2022 Reform UK and the Social Democratic Party (SDP) announced an electoral pact.
+In October 2022, Reform UK and the Social Democratic Party (SDP) announced an electoral pact.
 Tice declared Reform's intention to stand in 630 constituencies across England, Scotland and Wales with "no ifs, no buts".
 In December 2022 David White, a Conservative member of Barnsley Metropolitan Borough Council, and Richard Langridge, a Conservative member of West Oxfordshire District Council, both defected to Reform UK to stand as prospective parliamentary candidates for the party.

 The media gave renewed attention to Reform UK in December 2022 during the cost-of-living crisis after Farage announced that it would stand a full slate of candidates at the next general election.
 Tice remained leader of the party.
 After some opinion polls indicated a modest increase in support for Reform UK, The Daily Telegraph described the party as a "threat on the Right" to the Conservative government of Prime Minister Rishi Sunak.

 2024 general election

 On 7 and 8 October 2023, Reform UK held its party conference in London with 1,100 attendees.
 On 20 October 2023 Tice confirmed that Reform UK would stand in Conservative seats at the 2024 general election, and by January 2024 the party was polling around 10% of the popular vote.
 It was suggested that Reform UK would play the role of spoiler party for the Conservatives, since it attracted former Conservative voters.
 The Guardian speculated that votes for the party could lead to more than 30 additional seat losses for the Conservative Party.

 In Northern Ireland, in March 2024, the party formed an electoral pact with the Traditional Unionist Voice (TUV), in which the two parties would stand mutually agreed candidates there.
 In May 2024 Alex Wilson became Reform's first London Assembly member, elected via the London-wide voting system.
 On 3 June 2024 Farage replaced Tice as leader of the party.
 It gained five MPs in England in the July 2024 general election, and its Northern Irish affiliate TUV gaining one seat with Jim Allister.

 In March 2024, Simon Danczuk, the former Labour MP for Rochdale, joined Reform and stood as their parliamentary candidate in the 2024 Rochdale by-election.
-Danczuk received 6.3% of the vote and was not elected.
+Danczuk received 6.3% of the vote, thus saving his deposit, but was not elected.
 The seat was won by George Galloway.

-Analysis in March 2024 by Matthew Goodwin for the Legatum Institute showed that support for Reform, like UKIP and the Brexit Party before it, was strongest among older voters and those who voted Leave, and relatively even across social classes.
+Analysis in March 2024 by Matt Goodwin for the Legatum Institute showed that support for Reform, like UKIP and the Brexit Party before it, was strongest among older voters and those who voted Leave, and relatively even across social classes.
 By NRS social grades, 36% of likely Reform voters were in AB, 22% in C1, 23% in C2 and 19% in DE.

+In May 2024, Farage declared that Reform is becoming a "brand new Conservative movement", while criticising Labour and Conservative immigration policies as being indistinguishable from each other.